AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 For the purposes of determining the legality of a Result
-   ``attribute_reference``, a ``dependency_relation`` is considered to be a postcondition of the function, if any, to which the enclosing ``aspect_specification`` applies.
+   ``attribute_reference``, a ``dependency_relation`` is considered to be a postcondition of the function to which the enclosing ``aspect_specification`` applies.

    .. ifconfig:: Display_Trace_Units